sherlock-project/sherlock/removed_sites.md

 ## YouTube
-As of 2023.08.29, YouTube returns false positives as we need to accept their TOC but thats not possible with how Sherlock currently works
+As of 2023.08.29, YouTube returns false positives as we need to accept their TOC but thats not possible with how spectre currently works

 ```json